Connecting client applications

 postgres://dbuser:[email protected]:5432/mydb?application_name=12738h218d91h9-2h3

-This method works well for web applications, microservices, and other environments where you can easily modify the connection string.
+This method works well for web applications, microservices, and other environments where the connection string can be easily modified.

 📘